World Without Sun

 World Without Sun (Le Monde sans soleil) is a 1964 French documentary film directed by Jacques-Yves Cousteau.
-The film was Cousteau's second to win an Academy Award for Best Documentary Feature, following The Silent World in 1956.
+The film was Cousteau's second to win the Academy Award for Best Documentary Feature, following The Silent World in 1956.

 Content

 The film chronicles Continental Shelf Station Two, or "Conshelf Two", the first ambitious attempt to create an environment in which men could live and work on the seafloor.
 In it, a half-dozen oceanauts lived 10 meters down in the Red Sea off Sudan in a star-fish shaped house for 30 days.
 The undersea living experiment also had two other structures, one a submarine hangar that housed a small, two-man submarine referred to as the "diving saucer" for its resemblance to a science fiction flying saucer, and a smaller "deep cabin" where two oceanauts lived at a depth of 30 meters for a week.
 The undersea colony was supported by air, water, food, power, all essentials of life, from a large support team above.
 Men on the bottom performed a number of experiments intended to determine the practicality of working on the sea floor and were subjected to continual medical examinations.

 Funded in part by the French petrochemical industry, the Conshelf Two experiment was originally intended to demonstrate the practicality of exploitation of the sea using underwater habitats as base stations.
 In the end, Cousteau repudiated such an approach, turning his efforts instead toward conservation.
 The lyrical and dramatic underwater sequences also likely contributed to the beginning of an era of ocean conservation as well as incidentally promoting sport diving.
 Memorable sequences involve men cavorting with fishes, an underwater chess game and the diving saucer reaching depths of 300 meters, encountering new and unique forms of life.